satheesh08/FormulaFieldRiskAnalyser/README.md

 ## Additional Tips

-- **Security and Access:** Ensure that the remote site setting matches the OpenAI API URL exactly.
+- **Security and Access:** Ensure that the remote site setting matches the Gemini API URL exactly.
 The protocol (`https://`) and domain must be correct.
-- **Testing Connectivity:** Use an HTTP request tool or write Apex code to test if Salesforce can access the OpenAI API.
+- **Testing Connectivity:** Use an HTTP request tool or write Apex code to test if Salesforce can access the Gemini API.
 - **Apex Integration:** Consider using named credentials for storing authentication securely and simplifying API calls.

-By following these steps, you can configure Salesforce to communicate with the OpenAI API.
+By following these steps, you can configure Salesforce to communicate with the Gemini API.
 Ensure that the URL and other details are accurate to avoid any issues.

 ### 🔑 STEP 1: Create a Connected App (One-Time Setup)